Incidents of Insect Aerial Travel

 That’s from Hugh Raffles’ new and absolutely delightful book, Insectopedia, which happily joins May Berenbaum, et al, on my entomology shelves.

 This entry was posted on Saturday, March 27th, 2010 at 4:51 pm and is filed under Etc..
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.